blockchainsllc/in3-docs/docs/api-c.md

 #### plgn_register

-a register-function for a plugion.
+a register-function for a plugin.

 ```c